 How Much Is the $1,000,000 Monopoly Grand Prize Worth to the Winner?

-That doesn’t mean this is the present value for person who wins the Monopoly grand prize!
-You have to calculate the “true” intrinsic value to them based upon their own opportunity cost.
+That doesn’t mean this is the present value for the man or woman who wins the Monopoly grand prize!
+You have to calculate the true intrinsic value to them based upon their personal opportunity cost.
 Say you won and you know you can earn 8% on your money.
 Obviously, getting a lump sum up front is more valuable to you because you can put the cash to work and earn 8% interest each year.
 That means your “i” variable would be 8%, not 36.35%.

 But you’re going to have to pay taxes.
-Let’s presume you are in the 30% bracket including everything – Federal, State, etc. You are going to pay $147,272 in taxes, leaving you with only $343,635!
+Let’s presume your effective combined taxation level amounts to 30% or so of your income once all municipalities are included – Federal, State, etc. You are going to pay $147,272 in taxes, leaving you with only $343,635!

 You can see how this is a win / win for the customer and for McDonald’s.
 Management only has to come up with a real $89,228, most people think they are winning a full $1,000,000, which they aren’t (they are still getting a very nice $343,635 in after-tax net present value so it is unquestionably awesome to win!).